Information which can be perfectly represented only by continuous data.

 Short for bootstrap

 When a simpler program is used to run a more complicated program.
-The most common example is a boot loader running a kernel when a computer first turns on.
+The most

 To turn on a computer and run the essential OS programs.